 Harris also earned a Master of Medical Science from the University of Texas Medical Branch at Galveston, and a Master of Business Administration from the University of Houston.
 He has served on numerous boards and commissions, and received honorary doctorates from multiple institutions.
 Harris also received the NASA Space Flight Medal, and a NASA Award of Merit.

-Dr. Harris is also a private pilot, licensed scuba diver, and a life-long believer in education, goals, and hard work.
+Dr. Harris, a member of Sigma Pi Phi Fraternity, is also a private pilot, licensed scuba diver, and a life-long believer in education, goals, and hard work.